upadhyayI/MemoryGame/README.md

 Open-source libraries used in this project are:
 1. Confetti: https://github.com/jinatonic/confetti
 2. Picasso: https://github.com/square/picasso

-This app is ready to be published.
+This app is ready to be published o google playstore.

 Inspired from R K Pandey’s My Memory game